Carrie Bird – Director / Workshop Leader (Drama Workshops, Senior Youth Dance, Senior Youth Theatre & Young Company)

 Carrie has guided and nurtured a huge number of young people through GCSE & A Level exams in Dance, Drama & Theatre Studies and Performing Arts, enabling many to achieve high grades and move on to their chosen training routes.

-For three years, Carrie has led workshops for the Nottingham Theatre Royal’s Over 55 Drama group.
+For over three years, Carrie has led workshops for the Nottingham Theatre Royal’s Over 55 Drama group.

 Georgina Saunders – Workshop Leader (Junior Youth Theatre, Junior & Intermediate Youth Dance, Musical Theatre & Infant Drama)